siddartha-10/Classification_of_IDA/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Our project aims to use Machine learning to help doctors identify a type of anemia called Iron Deficiency Anemia (IDA).
-We do this by looking at blood test results called Complete Blood Counts (CBC).
-This helps save money compared to other tests.
-Our method works well with different sets of data, which is helpful for doctors.
-Below are the steps to try out our application.
+Our project aims to use Machine Learning to help doctors identify a type of anemia called Iron deficiency anemia  (IDA).
+IDA diagnosis requires both complete blood count (CBC) and serum ferritin tests.
+In the current model we used blood cell features (count and morphology) to identify IDA with out the need for addition serum ferritin test, thus saving the cost.
+Our method works well on different sets of data.
+Below are the steps to try our application.

 <!-- GETTING STARTED -->
 ## Getting Started